OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/dev-env/java8.md

 Eclipse is used for the integrated development environment (IDE) and Eclipse requires Java to run.
 The Eclipse Photran plugin is used to provide a Fortran IDE.
-The following Eclipse/Photran download page indicates that Eclipse Mars is required.
+The following Eclipse/Photran download page indicates that Eclipse Mars is required (**don't download it yet - that is described in a later step**).

 * [Downloading Photran](https://eclipse.org/photran/download.php)